 The Company is also eligible to receive up to approximately \$1.1 billion in additional payments from GlaxoSmithKline, contingent upon achievement of specified discovery, development, regulatory and commercial milestones across the five therapeutic focus areas of the alliance, as well as stepped double-digit royalties dependent on sales achieved following regulatory approval for any product licensed by GlaxoSmithKline.
-The Company would recognize any revenue based on the achievement of milestones under the agreement upon achievement of the milestone event, if the Company determines that the revenue satisfies the revenue recognition requirements of Topic 13.
-The amounts that the Company may receive will depend on the success of the Company's research and development activities, the timing and achievement of the discovery, development, regulatory and commercial milestone events and whether GlaxoSmithKline exercises any options that are triggered under the agreement.
+The Company would recognize any revenue based on the achievement of milestones under the agreement upon achievement of the milestone event, if the Company determines that the revenue satisfies the requirements for immediate recognition under the Company's revenue recognition policy (see Note 2).
+The amounts that the Company may receive depends on the success of the Company's research and development activities, the timing and achievement of the discovery, development, regulatory and commercial milestone events and whether GlaxoSmithKline exercises any options that are triggered under the agreement.